gilles8475/meteo_parapente_ventoux/README.md

 # meteo_parapente_ventoux
-Simple web app to view meteo of paraglider  sites around Mont Ventoux New site can be added easily by updating the terrains.gs file The datas rely on open-meteo api rest and use the Meteo France model
+Simple web app to view meteo of paraglider  sites around Mont Ventoux New site can be added easily by updating the terrains.js file The datas rely on open-meteo api rest and use the Meteo France model

 ##Select paraglider spot in the drop-down list